 Indianapolis Truck Accident Attorney

-Helping You Get Back Up on Your Feet & Recover
+Helping You Get Back Up On Your Feet And Recover

 After getting into a truck accident, you must figure out who’s at fault.
 You may feel disoriented and overwhelmed after your accident, but it’s important to place the blame on the correct party.
 Pointing fingers at anyone and anything could only make your situation worse, so it’s important to speak to a knowledgeable lawyer who understands the dynamics of the trucking industry because the truck driver may not be at fault in your case.

 - Trucking company: The commercial trucking company may have failed to follow safety and maintenance protocols or failed to adhere to other guidelines.
-Trucking companies are responsible for maintaining and inspecting their trucks to ensure any defects go undetected but may fail to adhere to these critical duties.
+Trucking companies are responsible for maintaining and inspecting their trucks.

 - Cargo loaders: As mentioned before, loading cargo properly is essential for the security of the truck and the safety of the truck driver.
 If cargo exceeds the truck’s weight limit or is stored in improper temperatures, for example, things can go terribly wrong.